-Auto Rest: Enables the watch to automatically create a rest interval when you stop moving (Auto Rest and Manual Rest, page 9).
+Auto Rest: Enables the watch to automatically detect when you are resting during a pool swim and create a rest interval (Auto Rest and Manual Rest, page 9).

 Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running.